We CARE

 To help protect biodiversity and preserve natural ecosystems, we advocate the responsible use of natural resources and the transition towards a restorative economy.
 We are also in the process of enhancing the traceability of our key raw materials, especially those sourced in areas at risk of biodiversity loss and deforestation.

-We work with organic, recycled, or regeneratively farmed fibers whenever feasible, and never stop exploring other lower impact materials that require less water, chemicals, energy or land, as alternatives to conventional options that typically have a higher environmental footprint.
+We use organic, recycled, or regeneratively farmed fibers whenever feasible, and are constantly exploring other lower-impact materials – requiring less water, chemicals, energy, or land – as alternatives to conventional options that typically have a higher environmental footprint.

-As further step we conducted an analysis, following the guidance provided by the Science Based Targets Network (SBTN), of our direct and upstream activities and, more broadly, of our main leather and cotton supply chains, to quantify impacts and dependencies on biodiversity and natural ecosystems, with the aim of implementing a comprehensive strategy in the coming years.
+As a further step, we set out to quantify and better understand how our activities impact biodiversity and natural ecosystems.
+We did so by following the guidance provided by the Science Based Targets Network (SBTN) to analyze our direct and upstream activities and, more broadly, our main leather and cotton supply chains – building the foundation for a comprehensive strategy in the coming years.